danielmiessler/fabric/README.md

                         Change the default model.
 Your choice will be saved in ~/.config/fabric/.env).
 For a list of available
                         models, use the --listmodels flag.
-  --local, -L           Use local LLM.
-Default is llama2 --claude              Use Claude AI
   --model MODEL, -m MODEL
                         Select the model to use (GPT-4 by default for chatGPT and llama2 for Ollama)